kaylimepy/ndvi_analysis/readme.md

 # Vegetation Health Monitoring and Prediction

 ## Overview
 This Python project aims to evaluate and predict the health of vegetation in a specific region, utilizing satellite data and machine learning techniques.
-The project employs NASA's EarthExplorer's Landsat 8 satellite imagery for the city of Tempe, Arizona, focusing on data from the year 2020.
+The project employs NASA's EarthExplorer's Landsat 8 satellite imagery for the city of Tempe, Arizona, focusing on data from the years I attended Arizona State Univeristy.

 ## Methodology